galaxyproject/galaxy-maps/README.md

       }
 ```

-The Latitude and Longitude for the `coordinates` section can be obtained with this service for example: http://mondeca.com/index.php/en/any-place-en.
+The Latitude and Longitude for the `coordinates` section can be obtained with this service for example: https://www.itilog.com/ or https://www.latlong.net/.
 Please note that the first number is Longitude and the second is Latitude.